daniaokuye/winnerineast.github.io/README.md

 ## <a name="DeepLearningPlatform">Deep Learning Platform</a>
 - [angel](https://github.com/winnerineast/angel):This project Angel is a high-performance distributed machine learning platform based on the philosophy of Parameter Server.
 It is tuned for performance with big data from Tencent and has a wide range of applicability and stability, demonstrating increasing advantage in handling higher dimension model.
 Angel is jointly developed by Tencent and Peking University, taking account of both high availability in industry and innovation in academia.
 Angel is developed with Java and Scala.
 It supports running on Yarn and Kubernetes.
 With the PS Service abstraction, it provides two modules, namely Spark on Angel and Pytorch on Angel separately, which enable integrate the power of Spark/PyTorch and Parameter Server for distributed training.
 Graph Computing and deep learning frameworks support is under development and will be released in the future.
 - [caffe from NVIDIA](https://github.com/winnerineast/NVIDIA-caffe): caffe + NVIDIA and no more comment.
+- [DIGITS](https://github.com/winnerineast/DIGITS):DIGITS (the Deep Learning GPU Training System) is a webapp for training deep learning models.
+The currently supported frameworks are: Caffe, Torch, and Tensorflow.
 - [keras](https://github.com/winnerineast/keras):Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result with the least possible delay is key to doing good research.
 - [keras-contrib](https://github.com/winnerineast/keras-contrib):Keras Community Contributions.
 - [keras-preprocessing](https://github.com/winnerineast/keras-preprocessing):Keras Preprocessing is the data preprocessing and data augmentation module of the Keras deep learning library.
 It provides utilities for working with image data, text data, and sequence data.